Long-stay, relocation and monthly budget guide

 Related Faro guides

 For location and airport distance, start with Where Is Faro?.
 For movement without a vehicle, use Faro Without a Car.
 For general city context, use Faro Portugal.
-For airport arrival planning, use Faro Airport to City Centre when published.
+For arrival planning, remember that Faro Airport is close to the city, but your real monthly comfort will depend more on housing location, transport habits and whether you need a car.

 FAQ